T-Pau/Anytime/Documentation/Anytime.md

 This module connects to the user port.

+There are two variants supported:

+- #1 is compatible with GEOS; it uses pins C and D.

-There are two variants supported: One is compatible with GEOS, the other can be used together with an RS-232 serial port.
+- #2 can be used together with an RS-232 serial port; it uses pins E and F.

 Its clock stores the current weekday and the year as two digits without century.